openstack/openstack-ansible/doc/source/install-guide/app-config-prod.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``/etc/openstack_deploy/openstack_user_config.yml`` configuration file
-sets the hosts available in the groups.
-This designates the services that
-runs on them.
+defines which hosts run the containers and services deployed by OSA.
+For
+example, hosts listed in the ``shared-infra_hosts`` section run containers
+for many of the shared services that your OpenStack environment requires.
+Following is an example of the
+``/etc/openstack_deploy/openstack_user_config.yml`` configuration file for a
+production environment.

 .. literalinclude:: ../../../etc/openstack_deploy/openstack_user_config.yml.example
    :start-after: # limitations under the License.